5 Things Holding Back Workplace Creativity

 Creativity gives us the ability to think of new ideas, improve upon existing ideas, enhance processes, and create solutions to problems.

-So before we go on, do not for one second believe that your role does not involve an element of creativity.
+So before I go on, do not for one second believe that your role does not involve an element of creativity.
 Because in one form or another, even if it is not obvious, you can be creative.
 It’s ingrained into many areas of our working lives without us truly realising we have the potential to ignite that creative ability.

 Unfortunately, in school, we’re taught that creativity is only available to us in one format.
 Art.
 But the fact is creativity is everywhere, and in everything we do.